 My student submitted an assignment over 10 days ago, and there has been no feedback.
 What should I do?

-Contact your scorer through a Canvas message or email.
-There may be a technical problem with the submission or with the Canvas notifications.
+Contact your scorer through Gradient or email.
+There may be a technical problem with the submission or with the Gradient notifications.